pogonomyrmex661/pogonomyrmex661.github.io/_posts/2020-01-01-Staggering.md

 We look back on this and say that we think it's a terrible thing.

 But you know what?
-I'm pretty sure we'd do it again.
+Given what I've seen of humans, I'm pretty sure we'd do it again.